voytas75/Courses/temp.md

-Great choice!
-Learning regex in PowerShell can be very beneficial.
-Let's craft a course plan for beginners on this topic:

-# **Course Title: Introduction to Regex in PowerShell**
+# Course Title: Introduction to Regex in PowerShell

 In this course, beginners will learn the basics of Regular Expressions (regex) and how to effectively use them in PowerShell scripts for pattern matching and text manipulation.

 **Course Duration:** 4 weeks (1 hour per session, 1 session per week)

-## **General Course Plan:**
+## General Course Plan

 1. **Module 1: Getting Started with Regex**
    - Introduction to regex and its significance in PowerShell.
    - Understanding the basic syntax and metacharacters.